 Account-based advertising segments audiences by serving ads to:

 The system typically provides a database of known IP addresses, while additional addresses can also be obtained from certain website visitors or an email exchange.
 Website visitors receive cookies when landing on your page, which can catch account stakeholders working from other locations.
 These systems then integrate with ad exchanges or provide demand-side platforms (DSPs) with the ability to place ads in front of the leads that marketers have already qualified.
-Any channel including mobile, social, search, display, and video advertising that account contacts encounter during their workday can carry brand messaging.
+Any channel including mobile and SMS marketing, social, search, display, and video advertising that account contacts encounter during their workday can carry brand messaging.

 Account-based advertising platforms should be evaluated on these criteria: